 Nonoperating Revenue

-Nonoperating revenue represents interest earned on the cash balance and, in 2015, a recovery of a previously charged-off loan.
-Since the Fund no longer carries loans or an allowance, the recovery was recorded as nonoperating revenue.
+Nonoperating revenues represent interest earned on the cash balance as well as recoveries of previously charged off loans.
+Since the Fund no longer carries loans or an allowance, recoveries are recorded as nonoperating revenues.

 Changes in Net Position